Your Generosity is Helping Kids and Parents Pay it Forward

 Sponsored child Amos, 11, and his family now have access to clean drinking water.

-When 11-year-old Amos in the Democratic Republic of the Congo talks about the things that inspire him, his enthusiasm is contagious.
+When 11-year-old in Menkao, Democratic Republic of the Congo, talks about the things that inspire him, his enthusiasm is contagious.

 “I’m passionate about what’s going on in my community through World Vision.
 People in the community visit me to see how I’m doing, whether I’ve been to school.
 What a love for others!” he exclaims, referring to the community volunteers who routinely check on sponsored children.
 “This drives me to be as considerate of others—not only in my family, but wherever I find myself.”